the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 - **Correctness**: Did the agent give a _generally correct_ response based on the user query?
 - **Completeness**: Did the agent give a _thorough_ answer to _everything_ the user asked for?
-- **Helpfulness**: Did the agent provide an _ultimately helpful_ response to assist the user in the information or actions they desire?
+- **Helpfulness**: Did the agent provide an _ultimately helpful_ response to address the user's needs?
-- **Faithfulness** (AKA **Hallunication detection**): Did the agent provide _false information_, especially given the _context_ (tool call / RAG results, user / session info, etc.) it had?
+- **Faithfulness** (AKA **Hallunication detection**): Did the agent avoid providing _false information_, especially given the _context_ (tool calls, RAG results, user / session info, etc.)?

 You can think of Text and Tool evaluators as "supervised evals", and Truth evaluators as "unsupervised evals".

 And you might find that your Truth scores tend to fall in between the Text and Tool scores.

-I think this happens because text evaluators are very precise and easy to get working and high-scoring, whereas tool calls, while powerful, can be more difficult to obtain excellence on across the board.
+I think this happens because text evaluators are very precise and easy to get working and high-scoring, whereas tool calls, while powerful, can be difficult to master.

-Truth gives you a nice juicy middle that might be the most honest indicator of response quality: what's working well, and where your biggest areas of improvement are.
+Truth sits in the sweet spot, often the most honest indicator of response quality: what's working well, and where your biggest areas of improvement are.

-<sup>1</sup> How do you define your evaluation prompt for truth / correctness?
-There are many off-the-shelf templates out there that you can start with -- for example, at [`openevals`](https://github.com/langchain-ai/openevals/blob/main/python/openevals/prompts/correctness.py) or [`llamaindex`](https://docs.llamaindex.ai/en/stable/examples/low_level/evaluation/#building-a-correctness-evaluator).
-From here, you can modify and tweak the prompt to suit your specific needs.
+And yes, you can apply Truth to _all_ of your eval examples!
+Any query-agent interaction is bona fide input to inject into a prompt, feed to the LLM, and obtain a legit eval.

-#### 💰 Bonus: Online evals!
+### 💰 Bonus: Online evals!

-Let's fast-forward a bit and say your agent is deployed in prod and serving real customer traffic!
+Let's fast-forward a bit.

+Say your agent is deployed in prod and serving real customer traffic!

 Woohoo!

-Your team is dying to know how the agent is doing in the wild.
+Your team is dying to know how the agent is doing in the wild, and wants to evaluate its performance thus far.

 I mean, let's face it: would you trust a self-driving car that had never been evaluated outside the garage?
 Then why trust your agent with only local examples?

-It turns out that one of the biggest strengths of the truth evaluator is that it can run immediately after a live user query / agent response event (as a background event hidden to the actual conversation).
+It turns out that one of the biggest strengths of Truth evaluators is that they can run immediately after a live user query / agent response event.
+This can be via a background task hidden to the actual conversation.

 Running evaluators right after inference calls like this is known as **online evaluation**.